codervaruns/http-ssh.rfc/README.md

     - Receives and displays the command output (stdout, stderr, return code) from the server.
 - Technological Approach:
     - Protocol: HTTP for all client-server communication.
-    - Server-Side: Implemented in C++ for efficient command execution and HTTP handling.
+    - Server-Side: Command execution and HTTP handling.
     - Client-Side: Standard web technologies (HTML, CSS, JavaScript) for the user interface.

 This system provides a flexible and web-friendly alternative for remote command execution, leveraging the widespread accessibility and capabilities of HTTP.